-The Company's executive officers and directors and founders beneficially own approximately 48% of the Company's outstanding common stock.
+The Company's executive officers and directors and founders beneficially own approximately 21.5% of the Company's outstanding common stock.
 As a result, these founders, executive officers and directors will be able to exercise substantial interest over matters requiring shareholder approval, including the election of directors and the approval of material corporate matters such as change of control transactions.
 In addition former officers and directors hold significant equity positions that could also influence a vote.

-The Company will need additional financing which could delay the development of the MIP technology, cause increased debt to the Company, and dilute the existing shareholders.
+The Company will need additional financing which could affect its ability to fund operations, cause increased debt to the Company, and dilute the existing shareholders.